 - UI components: ChakraUI (modular and accessible component library for React)

-- State management: Unstated: the simplest solution to handle the state by composing containers that handle piece of the state.
+- State management: Unstated: a simple solution to handle the state by composing containers

-Since 2016, at the end of every year, we analyze data from Best of JS and we provide rankings about the growth of the open source projects tracked by Best of JS.
+Since 2016, at the end of every year, I analyze data from Best of JS and I provide rankings about the growth of the open source projects tracked by Best of JS.

 The goal is to provide an overview of the trends over the last 12 months, by category: